multicom-toolbox/DNSS2/README.md

 **(E) Configuration**

-(a) Update the database paths for the following variables in the script 'configure.pl'
+* Update the database paths for the following variables in the script 'configure.pl'
 ```
 $uniref90db = 'your_db_path/uniref90/uniref90.fasta';
 $uniclust30db = 'your_db_path/uniclust30_2017_10/uniclust30_2017_10';